SugarDarius/anzen/README.md

 The example above shows how to use the factory to authorize your requests.

-# Synchronous validation
+# Synchronous validations

 The factory do not supports async validations.
 As required by the [Standard Schema](https://github.com/standard-schema/standard-schema) common interface.
 In the context of a route handler it's not necessary.

-It you define an async validation then the route handler will throw an error.
+If you define an async validation then the route handler will throw an error.
 It's the only case where an error is thrown.

 # Fair use note